redislabs-training/ru203/README.md

 NOTE: When tags contain spaces or punctuation, you need to escape them.
 If we had a tag for "j. r. r. tolkien" instead of author ID, to query it you would need to write "@authors:{j\\. r\\. r\\. tolkien" (we don't have such a tag).

-Tag fields are also useful for doing exact-matches on fields when you only ever want to make exact-matches.
+Tag fields are also useful for doing exact matches on fields when you only ever want to make exact matches.
 In other words, you don't need RediSearch to tokenize the values.
 For example, if you store email addresses in a tag field, as the users-idx index does, then you can search for exact email addresses like so:

     FT.SEARCH users-idx "@email:{k\\.brown\\@example\\.com}"